Dead No More: The Clone Conspiracy: Prowler

-After stopping a bank robbery that a revived Madame Web (Cassandra Webb) foresaw, Prowler returns to the New U Technologies to stop a fight between Jack O'Lantern, Kangaroo, Massacre, Mirage, Montana, and Tarantula I. Jackal reminds Prowler that he brought him back to keep the reanimated supervillains in line and that he wants Prowler to warn him when he leaves the building so his technology does not go out into the world.
+After stopping a bank robbery that a revived Madame Web foresaw, Prowler returns to the New U Technologies to stop a fight between Jack O'Lantern, Kangaroo, Massacre, Mirage, Montana, and Tarantula.
+Jackal reminds Prowler that he brought him back to keep the reanimated supervillains in line and that he wants Prowler to warn him when he leaves the building so his technology does not go out into the world.
 Knowing how annoying it is to be stuck in the same location, Jackal assigns Prowler to take care of a potential hacker in San Francisco.
-When Prowler goes to get more information on the hacker from Madame Web, she tells him that she sees buildings filled with agony that cannot escape.
-After confronting his killer Electro, Prowler figures out Madame Web's precognition and goes to Alcatraz where he sets off a trap and gets caught in the process.
+When Prowler asks for more information on the hacker from Madame Web, she tells him that she sees buildings filled with agony that cannot escape.
+After confronting his killer Electro, Prowler figures out Madame Web's prediction and goes to Alcatraz, where he is caught in a trap.

 Prowler wakes up in a cell in Alcatraz and discovers that the hacker is the current Madame Web Julia Carpenter who has been using leftover technology from Shroud to investigate New U Technologies.
 Prowler angers Julia Carpenter by severing the connection to stop her from looking more into New U Technologies.
 Back at the company, the cloned villains are getting out of control.
-Jackal sends Electro to find Prowler to put them under check again.
+Jackal sends Electro to find Prowler.
 Electro goes to Madame Web's room and tortures the telepath into giving her Prowler's location with the intent to kill him.
-Julia finds out that Madame Web is alive from telepathic feedback resulting from Electro's attack.
+Julia realizes Madame Web is alive from telepathic feedback resulting from Electro's attack.
 Prowler tells Julia what New U Technologies has accomplished and tries to get her to join them, but she refuses and escapes in a puff of black smoke.
-Prowler's body then starts failing due to not taking his New U Pills for an extended period of time as he questions what he is doing with his life.
+Prowler's body begins failing due to not taking his New U pills for an extended period of time as he questions what he is doing with his life.
 Prowler is then found by Electro.
+Prowler manages to defeat the simple-minded Electro.
+Outside he is found by Julia, who takes him on her boat and heads toward New U Technologies to get his New U pills.